 Sol La Ti’s Music Together in Harlem

-As many families from the Harlem community were in need of locations f, a third location was started in the Spring of 2003 at the Harlem School of the Arts.
+As many families from the Harlem community wanted locations closer to their home, a third location was started in the Spring of 2003 at the Harlem School of the Arts.
 Judith Insell, a Harlem parent, musician and educator made possible this wonderful connection.

-In 2015 a wonderful locaton was added at the Church of the Master and in the Fall of 2018 La Hermosa will be our furthest east location.
+In 2015 a wonderful location was added at the Church of the Master and in the Fall of 2018 La Hermosa will be our furthest east location.

 Sol La Ti’s Music Together Outreach in Harlem

-Ms Tranchina is reaching out to partner organizations in the Harlem community in order to help the families in Harlem of lower income receive the Music Together curriculum.
-If you know of any organization interested, please contact her.
+Over the years Sol La Ti was able to partner with various organizations to bring our program to underserved communities.
+Our most recent partner is MNPP Harlem.
+We are reaching out to partner organizations in the Harlem community in order to help the families in Harlem of lower income receive the Music Together curriculum.
+If you know of any organization interested, please contact us.

 Sol La Ti’s Music Together in Preschools

-Since 2014 Budding Blossoms Daycare has signed up to offer the Music Together curriculum for their Daycare center.
+In 2014 Budding Blossoms Daycare signed up for the Music Together curriculum in their Daycare center.
 It has been a great joy to see the children of this Harlem Preschool blossom in the care of our teacher Mia Neibert DeJesus.

 In 2016 we were also very fortunate to bring our preschool model to a Headstart program in the Bronx called Sheltering Arms.

 As one of the medium size centers in Manhattan, the emphasis of these locations is a very personal one.
-In addition to teaching the Music Together classes, our staff is interested in tightening the community bond, helping to create a feeling of a cozy neighborhood within the Big Apple.
+In addition to teaching Music Together, CYBC, RhythmKids and Musikalische Mäuse, our staff is interested in tightening the community bond, helping to create a feeling of a cozy neighborhood within the Big Apple.
 Many play dates and friendships start in class, and parents and caregivers feel welcome in a comfortable and relaxed setting.